yuval-beiser/algo-trading/allcode.md

 	sell next bar at market;
 	end;
 	}

-{
-	//close long position with trail
+// START--  EXIT SHORT BASE OF PRECENT -------------------------------------------------------

 if marketposition = -1
 then
 [IntrabarOrderGeneration = True] //trade intra-bar

-	//take profit for a short position with trail start moving in the first bar from entry if marketposition = -1 //there is short position open and
+//close short position with trail start moving after small profit in the first bar from entry if marketposition = -1 //there is long position open and
-	(1-Close/entryprice)*100 >= SmallMinProfit
+(1-close/entryprice)*100 >= SmallMinProfit
-	and
-	barssinceentry <= 1
 //and
-	//AngleShort = False
+//barssinceentry <= 5
 //and
+//AngleLong = False
-	//entryprice <= vBub2
+//entryprice >= vBlb2
 then
 begin
 valuePercentTrail = ((entryprice * SmallTrailStop) /100);
-	trailProfit = Lowest(low , Barssinceentry);
+trailProfit = lowest(low , Barssinceentry);
-	trailExit = trailProfit + valuePercentTrail; //
+trailExit = trailProfit - valuePercentTrail;
 buytocover  next bar at trailExit  stop;
 end;
+// END--  EXIT SHORT BASE OF PRECENT -------------------------------------------------------

+// START - EXIT SHORT BASE ON CROSS PREVEVIOS High -------------------------------------------------------
-	//close short position with trail start moving after the first bar from entry if marketposition = 0
+//close short position with trail (based on low prev) start moving after the first bar from entry if marketposition = 0 then begin shortStop = 9999999;
+end;

+//reset crossind
+if marketposition = 0
 then
 begin
-	shortStop = 9999999;
+crossind1 = False;
 end;

+//reset crossind
-	if marketposition = -1 //there is long position open and
+if marketposition = 0
-	(1-Close/entryprice)*100 >= SmallbaseProfit
-	and
-	barssinceentry > 1
 then
 begin
-	// Calculate the trailing stop price
-	if High[1] < shortStop
+crossind2 = False;
+end;

+//reset crossind
+if marketposition = 0
 then
 begin
-	shortStop = High[1];
+crossind3 = False;
 end;

+if marketposition = -1 //there is short position open and
+(1-close/entryprice)*100 >= SmallbaseProfit
+and
+barssinceentry > 1
+then
+begin
+// Calculate the trailing stop price if high [1] < shortStop then begin shortStop = high[1];
 end;
+end;

-	//close short position with trail start moving aafter the first bar from entry if marketposition = -1 //there is long position open and
+//close 1st short position with trail start moving cross back if marketposition = -1 //there is long position open and
-	(1-Close/entryprice)*100 >= SmallbaseProfit
+(1-close/entryprice)*100 >= SmallbaseProfit
 and
 barssinceentry > 1
 and
 Close > shortStop * (1+os1/100)
 Then
 begin
-	buytocover shortbuyingPower1 shares Next Bar at Market;
+buytocover shortbuyingPower1 Shares Next Bar at Market;
+crossind1 = true;
 end;

+// END - EXIT SHORT BASE ON CROSS PREVEVIOS High -------------------------------------------------------

-	//close 2st long position with trail start moving cross back if marketposition = 1 //there is long position open and
+//close long position with trail start moving cross back if marketposition = -1 //there is long position open and
-	(close/entryprice-1)*100 >= SmallbaseProfit1
+(1-close/entryprice)*100 >= SmallbaseProfit1
 and
 barssinceentry > 1
 //and
 //Close < longStop * (1-os1/100)
 and
 close cross above emaMid30
+and
+crossind1 = true
 //and
 //close > lastExitPrice

 Then
 begin
+buytocover shortbuyingPower1 Shares Next Bar at Market;
+crossind2 = true;
+end;

+//close long position after cross ema 200-1 if marketposition = -1 //there is long position open and
+(1-close/entryprice)*100 >= SmallbaseProfit
+and
+barssinceentry > 1
+//and
+//Close < longStop * (1-os1/100)
+and
+close cross above vBlb1
+and
+crossind1 = true
+and
+crossind2 = true

+//and
+//close > lastExitPrice
+Then
+begin
 buytocover Next Bar at Market;
+crossind3 = true;
 end;

-}
+//close short position with trail start moving after large profit in the first bar from entry if marketposition = -1 //there is long position open and
+(1-close/entryprice)*100 >= largeMinProfit
+//and
+//barssinceentry <= 2
+//and
+//AngleLong = False
+//entryprice >= vBlb2
+then
+begin
+valuePercentTrail = ((entryprice * largeTrail) /100);
+trailProfit = lowest(low , Barssinceentry);
+trailExit = trailProfit - valuePercentTrail;
+buytocover  next bar at trailExit  stop;
+end;

+//close long position after cross 1 and go break even if marketposition = -1//there is long position open and close > entryprice * 0.999933 and barssinceentry > 3
+//and
+//Close < longStop * (1-os1/100)
+and
+(
+(crossind1 = true) or (crossind2= true) or (crossind3=true)
+)
+//and
+//close > lastExitPrice
+Then
+begin
+buytocover Next Bar at Market;
+end;

 	{
 	//close 2st long position with trail start moving cross back if marketposition = -1 //there is long position open